 4. PHOEBE -- An educational building with excellent lighting, many windows, bathroom, shower, washer/dryer, heat/AC.
 Table workspace for 24+ persons.

-5. NEOTOMA -- A small 1-bedroom cabin with 3 single beds, windows, and electricty.
+5. NEOTOMA -- A small 1-bedroom cabin with 1 single bed and 2 bunk beds (5 total), windows, and electricty.
 No water.

 6. BEAR -- The home of the Resident Manager.

 7. FOUNTAIN SPRING HOME -- Two bedroom house (5977 Hwy 8 E) with 4 bunk beds (8 beds), heat/AC.

 8. DOGWOOD -- The office and library, with heat/AC; home of Big Fork station of the U.S. Weather Bureau; wi-fi.

 9. NECTURUS -- The well house.
 The new water system is treated and softened.

 Bedroll for overnight stay, towel, personal toiletries (these are not provided by OMBS).
 Food for meals.
 Also, any items needed for your OMBS stay, such as, notebook, binoculars, hiking boots, hat, mosquito repellant, and the capacity for a great outing.

 The immediate vicinity of the buildings is wooded.
 An adjacent, spring-fed stream runs into three ponds in late stages of succession.